positiveban/gaohaoyang.github.io/_posts/2015-02-10-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "hello jekyll!"
+title:  "H-infinity Theory"
-date:   2015-02-10 15:14:54
+date:   2016-09-27 3:58:54
-categories: jekyll
+categories: Robust Control
-tags: jekyll
+tags: H-infinity
-excerpt: 当年创建 jekyll 时默认的一篇文章，没什么意义，我也一直没删除，留个纪念吧。
+excerpt: How can we reduce the influence of external disturbances to controlled output?
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.